Aiding & Abetting Lawyer in San Diego

 Why You Need an Aggressive San Diego Criminal Lawyer

 The skills of your defense counsel are the most important factor in what happens to you.
 You need a talented and aggressive criminal attorney that has years of success at trial working on your defense case immediately.
-Call the firm and speak with our attorney before your case progresses any further through the system.
+Call the firm and speak with our San Diego defense attorney before your case progresses any further through the system.
 Do not answer any questions posed to you by law enforcement.
 Exercise your right to remain silent and retain the services of our firm immediately.
 As a board certified criminal law specialist, Attorney Dicks is well-equipped to defend you against these serious criminal charges.

 About Aiding and Abetting: Proving a Case in Criminal Court

 To prove a person guilty of aiding and abetting a crime, it must be proven that:

 - The perpetrator actually committed the crime in question;

 - That prior to or during the commission of that criminal act, there were actions taken by the defendant that were intended to aid and abet the perpetrator to commit the offense;

 - That the actions taken, whether in words or conduct, in fact did aid and abet the actual commission of the crime by the perpetrator.

 The person who committed the crime may have named you in an effort to get a reduced sentence by making a deal with the prosecutor, or there may be some form of evidence that leads the prosecutor to believe you had a level involvement that warrants charges being filed against you.

 These can be tough cases, and many defendants have lost the legal battle and are now spending time in state prison for a crime that they didn't commit.